davideger/cv/resume.md

 </tr></table>

-**Contextualization through Email Understanding** I led a team of great colleagues in building the software to automatically extract flight and hotel reservations from _free form_ e-mail.
+**Contextualization through Email Understanding** I led a team of great engineers to build the software Gmail uses to automatically extract flight and hotel reservations from _free form_ e-mail.
 The challenges here were factoring the problem, putting together a good debugging framework, and keeping the code fast and contained enough to process billions of emails a day that we could never observe.
 Over my tenure we doubled the recall